ae5au/radiosondes4hams/README.md

-# radiosondes4hams
-Presentation on radiosondes geared toward amateur radio operators

 # Tracking Weather Balloons - Radiosondes 🎈
+Outline / notes for presentation on radiosondes geared toward amateur radio operators

 2024-04-17 - Presented to the Crowley's Ridge Amateur Radio Club via Zoom

 ## What is a weather balloon / radiosonde